NikHuffmon/LeetCodePractice/Array_String_Practice/Q121_BestTimeBuySellStock_Esy/README.md

 2. There are similar ways to do this problem using two loops
     * However, this would achieve a RunTime of O(n <sup>2</sup>) which isn't the optimized solution

+## Time Complexity:
+1. Time: O(n)
+    * In the worst case scenario, both pointers are walking the entire list towards each other.

+2. Space: O(1)
+    * We are only using primitive types.

 ## Examples: See Solution.java for examples